What is a Learning Community?

 Who Can Be In a Learning Community?

-Individual communities have different membership criteria; see individual community pages for specifics.
-Learning Communities are focused on many different academic interests, as well as one — University Exploration — for those who aren’t yet sure about their academic home at UNL.
+Learning Communities are open to any interested student during their first-year at UNL.
+Our Learning Communities are focused on many different academic interests, as well as one — University Exploration — for those who aren’t yet sure about their academic home at UNL.
 Applications are accepted on a first-come, first-served basis.
-To apply for membership in a First-Year Learning Community, indicate your preference on your Housing Contract.
-For Upper-class Learning Communities, see individual communities pages for application instructions.
+To apply for membership in a Learning Community, indicate your preference on your Housing Contract.

-In addition, participation in Scholar Communities is possible by invitation.
+In addition, participation in Scholar Communities is possible by invitation or alternate application processes.
 Please see individual Scholar Community pages for more specific application/invitation information.